mtintes/mtintes.github.io/_posts/2024-04-23-Shatterstone-2.md

 |*|0|#|

 This means that there are 4 rows (4 wires) and 3 columns (3 wires) so 7 wire can represent 12 numbers instead of 24 (positive and negative) wires.
 I wired all the rows and columns to the respective outputs (honestly I can't remember exactly how) and that was working as well.
 The code is a mess, but if you want it then you can find it [here](https://github.com/mtintes/phone/blob/master/phone_run.py).
 And after all that, I only had/have one problem left, getting the bloody bells to ring.
 Well dear reader, I am afraid I still haven't solved that problem.
 Maybe someday I will.
 So if I failed horribly, how does this apply to Shatterstone?
 Well, guess you will have to wair to find out.

+---

+<sup>1</sup>I say "a little garbage code later", but what I mean is countless weeks of trial and error and giving up and trying again.